dimsemenov/photoswipe-dynamic-caption-plugin/README.md

 ## Dynamic caption plugin for [PhotoSwipe](https://photoswipe.com/) v5

 The plugin can automatically position the text below or aside depending on the available space.
-Recommended for small to medium sized captions.
+For small to medium sized captions.

 ### Intiailization